isomorpheme/textinator/README.md

 Installation
 ============
 If you're not on Windows and want to convert JPEG or TIFF files, you will **first** need to install some dependencies.
 In most cases, you just need to install `libjpeg-dev` and `libtiff-dev` from your package manager (e.g. `apt-get` or `brew`).
-See [the Pillow documentation page external libraries](http://pillow.readthedocs.org/installation.html#external-libraries) for more info.
+See [the Pillow documentation page on external libraries](http://pillow.readthedocs.org/installation.html#external-libraries) for more info.

 In any case, run this command to install Textinator:
 ```